tikv/sig-transaction/doc/tikv/README.md

 TODO for each: why? implications, benefits

-* Timestamps are supplied by the client, TiKV does not get them directly from PD (exception: CDC).
-* All timestamps are unique.
-* Reads never fail (due to the transaction protocol, there might be network issues, etc. which cause failure).
-  - A locking read in a pessimistic transaction may block.
-  - A non-locking read will never block.
-* TiKV nodes do not communicate with each other, only with a client.
-* The transaction layer does not know about region topology, in particular, it does not treat regions on the same node differently to other regions.
-* If committing the primary key succeeds, then committing the secondary keys will never fail.

-* One key has only one lock (locking can be a kind of write)

 ### Timestamps are supplied by the client

 This decision benefits "user experience", performance and simplicity.